ehmicky/unix-permissions/README.md

 rw-rw----
 ```

 The same methods as in JavaScript are available.
-Exit code will be 1 if an
+Exit code will be `1` if an
-error occured, e.g. if the permission syntax is invalid.
+error occurred, e.g. if the permission syntax is invalid.

 # Types